-After reviewing business plans and cashflow forecast for coming five years, the directors of the Company have consequently determined impairment of goodwill directly related to CJA and Bartley amounting to HK\$3,596,000.
+After reviewing business plans and cashflow forecast for coming five years, the directors of the Company have consequently determined impairment of goodwill directly related to Clarke Quay, Flora Vista and Greenwich amounting to HK\$15,271,000.
 The impairment loss on goodwill has been presented as a separate item in profit or loss.
-All of the recoverable amounts of the CGUs of CJA and Bartley amounted to HK\$0 as at 31 December 2021.
+All of the recoverable amounts of the CGUs of Clarke Quay, Flora Vista and Greenwich amounted to HK\$nil as at 31 December 2022.

-As disclosed in Note 18 to the consolidated financial statements, after reviewing business plans and cashflow forecast for coming five years, the directors of the Company have consequently determined impairment of goodwill directly related to Ability Education, CSE and ECLC amounting to AU\$3,846,000 (equivalent to approximately HK\$22,960,000), AU\$2,588,000 (equivalent to approximately HK\$15,449,000) and HK\$2,446,000, respectively.
+After reviewing business plans and cashflow forecast for coming five years, the directors of the Company have consequently determined impairment of goodwill directly related to CJA and Bartley amounting to HK\$3,596,000.
 The impairment loss on goodwill has been presented as a separate item in profit or loss.
-All of the recoverable amounts of the CGUs of Ability Education, CSE and ECLC amounted to HK\$0 as at 31 December 2020.
+All of the recoverable amounts of the CGUs of CJA and Bartley amounted to HK\$nil as at 31 December 2021.